Hollywood Studios is one of Walt Disney World’s most popular parks — and for good reason.

 Like Toy Story Land, Roundup Rodeo BBQ will allow diners to “experience first-hand what it feels like to be one of Andy’s honorary toys, before progressing into two larger dining room spaces where Andy’s rodeo takes place.”

-The dining location will feature western town and train station playsets.
-There will even be the addition of fan-favorite Pixar characters that we’ve never seen before.
+The dining location will feature western town and train station playsets, with surprising details, like the addition of fan-favorite Pixar characters that we’ve never seen before.

 Pixar Place has several benches that are not only great for resting or having a snack, but to escape the crowds.